Verified Deep Learning with Lean 4

 Saved params + BN stats.

 Twelve epochs, about 9 seconds per epoch, \(\sim \)110 seconds total.
 Training loss drops from \(2.44\) at step 0 (random-initialization cross-entropy on 10 classes: \(\log 10 \approx 2.303\), plus a bit of noise) down below \(10^{-3}\) by the end.
 Final test accuracy lands at 98.57%, which is the going rate for a three-layer MLP on MNIST with plain SGD.
-The matching CPU run via the Docker image in Appendix A takes about 5 minutes and lands at the same accuracy.
+The matching CPU run via the Docker image in Appendix B takes about 5 minutes and lands at the same accuracy.

 \begin{tikzpicture}